Related Campus Resources

 We encourage you to check out the Making Digital Materials Accessible online course.
 This is a self-paced, LATTE course that goes over topics such as "Digital Accessibility 101" and "Fixing Inaccessible Materials."

-English Language Programs provides English language services to all students, staff, and faculty at Brandeis.
+English Language Programs provides English language services to all students, staff and faculty at Brandeis.
 They offer critical reading and analytical writing tutorials with a trained tutor.
 This is a great way for students to improve their papers for UWS or any other writing intensive courses.
-ELP tutorials are a regular weekly commitment (50 minutes) with the same tutor, so that you build your critical thinking and analytical writing skills systematically while improving sentence structure and grammar.
-To sign-up, you can either complete the online enrollment form or email ELP directly.

 The Hiatt Career Center has lots of great online resources on their website for employment rights, disclosing a disability with an employer to request accommodations, and networking!
 Check out Hiatt's Students with Disabilities resource.

 Also, you can subscribe to the DEI Career Connection Groups which is a bi-weekly email with career opportunities and positions that are specifically welcoming for diverse populations, including individuals with disabilities.
-Sign-up for the newsletter.
+Sign up for the newsletter.

 Kurzweil 3000 is an assistive technology, text-to-speech software, that supports in making course curricula accessible and is free for all Brandeis students, faculty, and staff.
 SAS and Library Services have a user-friendly Kurzweil 3000 guide for all Brandeis community members.
 If you still have any questions on how to use the software, please reach out to SAS.